 Algoma Public Health

-Good quality relationships and social support networks are so important!
-Strong, healthy relationships help us to manage stress effectively, problem-solve and overcome life’s challenges.
+Strong healthy relationships help us to manage stress effectively, problem-solve and overcome life’s challenges.
 They have a direct impact on our well-being and even on our life expectancy.

 Relationships over the course of life may include relationships with family, friends, co-workers, intimate relationships and relationships with one or more folks.
 One of the most important relationships, is the one you have with yourself.
 It’s important to know, love, respect, have a sense of personal identity, self-esteem and know your self-worth being getting into any intimate relationships with other people.

 Not every relationship is healthy and is important to recognize signs of an unhealthy relationship.
 Here are some questions to ask yourself: